logiqai/logiqhub/logiq/README.md

-# Logiq cluster monitoring
+# Apica Ascent cluster monitoring

 ## Features
-* Monitor the deployed logiq cluster
+* Monitor the deployed Apica Ascent cluster

 ## Configuration

 * Edit logiq.json and edit the *"datasources"* section with your prometheus endpoint
-* Edit the name of the dashboard, defaults to logiq
+* Edit the name of the dashboard, defaults to Apica Ascent

 ## Steps to import

 * Download logiq.json
-* Run logiqctl to import the dashboard json
+* Run apicactl to import the dashboard json

 ```
 logiqctl create dashboard -f logiq.json